Troubleshooting and doing your own AC repair in Odessa, Texas, can appear like a lot of hassle.

 1. AC Won’t Turn On

-- Quickly shift the switch back to the “on” spot.
-If it immediately trips again, leave it alone and get in touch with us at 432-237-0168.
-A fuse that keeps turning off may indicate your home has electrical trouble.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 432-237-0168.
+A switch that keeps turning off might mean your residence has an electrical issue.

 Wrong Thermostat Settings

-If you have a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
-If you still can’t get it to work, reach us at 432-237-0168 for assistance.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 432-237-0168 for assistance.

 If your pan has a pump, find the float switch.
-If the switch is “up” and there’s water in the pan, you might have to get a new pump.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
 Reach us at 432-237-0168 for help.

 2. AC Blows Warm Air